RavDas/Netflix-Clone-Deployment/README.md

 -access using <public_ip:9000>

-Now our sonarqube is up and running,
+Now our SonarQube is up and running,

 username: admin and password:admin